rush340/dnd-ability-calc/README.md

 An ability score Point Buy calculator for character creation in Dungeons & Dragons 5th edition.

-Currently a work in progress.

 Try it out it [here](https://rush340.github.io/dnd-ability-calc)

-I plan to add a feature for defining extended point buy tables such that a DM can send a link to the calculator configured with their own custom table to their players.
+I'm not a huge fan of the standard Point Buy rules because it's so much more restrictive than rolling.
+I hope to add a feature for defining custom point buy costs (with optionally different upper/lower limits) such that a DM can send a link to the calculator with their own configuration to their players.

 ## TODO